Conceptualising the In-Between: IV. Interest

 A lot of people seem to value healthy scepticism and critical thinking.
 Yet if one motive for critical thinking, scepticism, and counterargument is the promise offered by free thinking, rigour, and greater precision, then surely another motive, very different, must speak for itself when a predilection for fear stifles debate.
 And with the chance to speak long enough, fear can become a way of thinking, and a way of being.
 This matters because fear is destructive; therefore, this ought to matter to everyone.
 This is more than just easy-blame cancel culture, with its fear of consequence.
 This is something more inherent, a clash of traits, or of perspectives.

 Meanwhile, enjoying the creature comforts of ideological self-assurance… well, like delusion, hubris has reason like no other.
-As for do-gooders and creeping incrementalism… where often there’s courage found in selfless advocacy, where is there advocacy found in self-expressive purity?
+As for do-gooders and creeping incrementalism… where often there’s courage found in selfless advocacy, where is advocacy ever found in self-expressive purity?
 Where choice is irreconcilable, we may one day sigh and be sorry we abandoned what would have made all the difference.

 Enacting ‘The WHY’